TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-A reverse shell conection from the user `ellen.freeman` was sucessfully received.
+A reverse conection from the user `ellen.freeman` was sucessfully received.

 <br />